NijiDigital/poesie/README.md

-    -a, --android PATH               Path of the Android strings.xml file path to generate -c, --context PATH               Path of the *.json file to generate for contexts -d, --date                       Generate the current date in file headers -r, --replacements FILE          Path to a YAML file listing all replacements -h, --help                       Show this message
+    -a, --android PATH               Path of the Android strings.xml file path to generate -c, --context PATH               Path of the *.json file to generate for contexts -d, --date                       Generate the current date in file headers -s, --subst FILE                 Path to a YAML file listing all text substitutions -h, --help                       Show this message
     -v, --version                    Show version
 ```